WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     -DisplayMode <DisplayMode>
         - full (Processes the entire file and ends)
-        - tail (runs continuously displaying the last 2 lines added.
+        - tail (runs continuously displaying the last 30 lines added.
 Exit by pressing Ctrl-C)

+    -LineFilter <String>
+        - Only lines containing the string will be included.
+Be aware that this may result in some lines being incorrectly colour coded.

-If either parameter is invalid, it will display the menu.
+If either of the LogFile or Displayname parameters is invalid, it will display the menu.

 TODO: